gruelbox/orko-wiki/Enable-two-factor-authentication.md

 | `SIMPLE_AUTH_PASSWORD`      | The password you want to use when logging in.
 Consider [hashing](Hashing-Passwords) the password just in case your machine is compromised.       |
 | `SIMPLE_AUTH_SECRET`        | A long random string of characters.
 Don't copy this from somewhere else - just mash the keyboard randomly.
 This is used as a cryptographic seed. |  |
 | `SIMPLE_AUTH_SECOND_FACTOR` | The 2FA code that you want to use for login (can be the same as `secretKey`)                                                                     |

+### Docker setup

+You can configure Docker either using the local install approach (with a custom YML file), environment variables (as with Heroku) or Docker secrets.
+See the [Docker Hub](https://hub.docker.com/r/gruelbox/orko) page for configuration information.